John Wesley, Founder of Methodism, Promoted a Vegetarian Diet

 “I believe in my heart that faith in Jesus Christ can and will lead us beyond an exclusive concern for the well-being of other human beings to the broader concern for the well-being of the birds in our backyards, the fish in our rivers, and every living creature on the face of the earth.”
 (God’s Covenant with Animals, Lantern Books, 2000, xii)

 Even three centuries back, Wesley observed and thought that eating animal foods was harmful to people’s physical health, including the eating of eggs and dairy.
 He reasoned that animal products made people sick causing chronic disease, infections and food poisoning.
 His medical doctor advised Wesley to stop eating animal products, and when he did and he became a vegetarian—his chronic health problems disappeared.
-Wesley so believed in a vegetarian diet to prevent and cure disease, he wrote a book about it called, “Primitive Physick: or An Easy and Natural Method of Curing Most Disease.”
-His book was a bestseller in his day and sold more books than anything else he wrote.
+Wesley was not only concerned about the spiritual welfare of people but was also very concerned about providing practical medical advice and healing for the average person who may not have access to medical professionals.
+He realized that medicine in England was accessible only to the wealthy.
+He sought to share simple, easy and natural remedies to treat illnesses and promote physical healing, prompting him to write the book, “Primitive Physic, or an Easy and Natural Method of Curing Most Diseases.”
+His book was a bestseller in his day and sold more books than anything else he wrote, and today is still being published.

 “Dr. Cheyne advised me to leave them off again (animal products), assuring me, ‘Till you do, you will never be free from fevers.’
 And since I have taken his advice, I have been free (blessed be God) from all bodily disorders.”
 (From a letter to Dr. Gibson, Bishop of London, LONDON, June 11, 1747, in The Letters of John Wesley Edited by John Telford, London: Epworth Press, 1931)